LincaMarius/ISAP-1_Instruction_Set/README.md

 -	DM = LDA * T4
 -	LAH = LDA * T4
 -	LAL = LDA * T4
+-	NEXT = LDA * T5 + LDA * T6 + LDA * T7 + LDA * T8

 The last two equations are equivalent to: LA = LDA * T4

+Using the NEXT signal moves to the next instruction without losing micro-steps.
+This variable microcode length system for the NOP instruction will use 4/5=0.8 which is 80% of the time compared to 4/8=0.5 and 50% if we do not use this option.

 *If we implement the Control Block using Combinational Logic we will use these equations.*